margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

-## I'm Afraid the Masquerade Is Over ##
+## i'm afraid the masquerade is over ##
-I’m afraid the masquerade is over.
+i’m afraid the masquerade is over.
-<br> The enemies have had an exposure.
+<br> the enemies have had an exposure.
-<br> I see behind the mask of lies,
+<br> i see behind the mask of lies,
 <br> despite how sneaky is the guise.
-<br> Covering up the legit self with error,
+<br> covering up the legit self with error,
 <br> the mask mocks the true light bearer.
-As the mask falls off, the foes flee,
+as the mask falls off, the foes flee,
 <br> leaving the real face for all to see.

 <br>